 The caveat is that it should be something that is also relatively popular and likely to earn you money.
 For example, there might be a (tiny) market for ear muffs made for marsupials, but probably not a large enough one to base your blog on.

 You could niche in financial advice for beginners, health and lifestyle, DIY renovations – the options are endless.

 Consider what topic you could write about, for years, with relative ease.
 Jumping on the latest hot ‘niche’ to make some coin isn’t usually the answer.

-This might be why food blogs are another popular blog that makes money.
+This might be why food blogs are another popular blog that monetizes well.